facebook/Ax/docs/models.md

 m = get_GPEI(experiment, data)
 gr = m.gen(n=5, optimization_config=optimization_config)
 ```
-[FIXME: have we introduced optimization_config earlier in the documentation?]

-[TODO: Include here the plot of all of the arms plus the new generated arms?]

 In contrast to `get_sobol`, the GP requires data and is able to make predictions.
 We make predictions by constructing a list of ObservationFeatures objects with the parameter values for which we want predictions:
 ```Python